 You guys, if you’re looking for a delicious, yet easy fall cocktail… this is it!
-It’s so simple, yet has all the elements to make you forget that fall really just means winter is on its way. 😒
+Apple Cider Martinis are so simple, yet have all the elements to make you forget that fall really just means winter is on its way. 😒

 Okay, okay…let’s enjoy it while we can, right?
 We won’t focus on the fact that it’s already turned markedly colder this week, the leaves are falling, it’s getting dark way too early, and soon the snow will be flying….
 Darn, I did it again.

 Anyway, just drink a couple of these Apple Cider Martinis and everything will be A-okay. 👌🏼

 Start by placing some caramel on a small plate.
 Slowly turn the rim of your martini glass through the caramel until the whole thing is coated.
 I used Marzetti’s Caramel Apple Dip.

 Next, mix 1 tsp each of cinnamon and sugar together.
 I did mine on the same small plate as the caramel, because fewer dishes to wash is always a good thing.

 Then rotate the rim of the martini glass through the cinnamon & sugar mixture until it coats the caramel.
 Oh yeah.

 Shake it Up